 We have read a little about the Run dialog box and the new Run commands in Windows.
 Now most of us are aware that to open the Run dialog box, you can press WinKey+R. You can also type Run in the search box to access it.
-In Windows 11/10/8 and Windows RT, you can also open the Run dialog box using the WinX Menu.
+In Windows 11/10/8, you can also open the Run dialog box using the WinX Menu.

-In this post, we will see how to open an “elevated” Run box which will let you Run any task with administrative privileges in Windows 10/8.
+In this post, we will see how to open an “elevated” Run box that will let you Run any task with administrative privileges in Windows 11/10.

 To do so, right-click on the Taskbar and select Task Manager to open it.
 If your Task Manager is set to show fewer details, click on More details.
 Now in the Menu bar, select File > Run new task.